BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 probably that.

 What it's trying to tell you is that the `println` is being called during that configuration phase, and not when the `a` task is being executed.
-Unfortunately this can actually work some of the time.
+Unfortunately this can actually achieve the desired effect some of the time.

 To tell it to run the code *when the task executes* you can use either `doFirst` or `doLast`, like this: